HardenChris/reading-notes/code_301/read_11.md

 * SQL databases use Structured Query Language (SQL) for manipulating and defining the data vs NoSQL queries are focused on collections of documents.

 * What kind of data is a good fit for an SQL database?
-  * data which is displayed as numbers and rows or heavy duty transactional type applications.
+  * data which is displayed as numbers and rows or heavy-duty transactional type applications.

-* Give a real world example.
+* Give a real-world example.
   * MySQL Community Edition, Oracle Express Edition, MS-SQL Server Express Edition

-* What kind of data is a good fit a NoSQL database?
+* What kind of data is a good fit for a NoSQL database?
   * hierarchical data that follows key-value pairs like a JSON

-* Give a real world example.
+* Give a real-world example.
   * MongoDB & CouchDB

 * Which type of database is best for hierarchical data storage?